bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Rene Pickhardt: 00:27:52

-Yeah, so that's why you keep your hand on it, and she has to have a second quota that she gives to me, and she has to prove to you that she let go, and this is exactly how the secret of the hash is being released in the hash time lock contract.
+Yeah, so that's why you keep your hand on it, and she has to have a second quarter that she gives to me, and she has to prove to you that she let go, and this is exactly how the secret of the hash is being released in the hash time lock contract.

 ## Difference between HTLC and PTLC